 - This will be used as a parent to house the dimensions above

-Now that those dimensions are set up, build a range using these new accounts.
+Now that those dimensions are set up, build a range that includes these new accounts.

 "ARR, BOM" and "ARR, EOM" are formula dimensions, so you'll only need to input data into "New ARR" and "Churn ARR".
-Once you've input values for those dimensions, you can publish them to Cube.
+After you've input values for those dimensions, you can publish them to Cube.
+Learn more about publishing data.